andrewshatnyy/andrewshatnyy.github.io/_posts/2015-08-2-spirally-traversing-a-twodimensional-array-in-javascript.md

 return result.join(',');
 {% endhighlight %}

-Hold ye horses sire...
-How the hell did you shave other sides off???
+"Hold ye horses sire...
+How the hell did you shave sides off?", I hear you cry.

 The answer is that we have to [transpose](https://en.wikipedia.org/wiki/Transpose) the matrix every time before we take off one side.
 But not the first time!

-Basically we need to turn that two-dimensional array -90°.
+Basically we need to turn that two-dimensional array -90° and take the top off (shave).

-In any case we just identified two main functions here
+In any case, we've just identified two main functions here

 * `transpose` to turn the matrix
 * `spiral`  to shave off top row